What is the best low FODMAP protein powder?

 How do I know if a food is low FODMAP?

-Finally, as a rule of thumb, if you do not recognize it, and cannot figure out what it is, do not eat it.
+As a rule of thumb, if you do not recognize it, and cannot figure out what it is, do not eat it.
 Just because an ingredient is not on any approved low-FODMAP list does not mean that it is safe to eat.
-It only takes a small amount of FODMAPs to cause symptoms in individuals with IBS, so do your research, and if you cannot find the answer, play it safe and eat something else.
+It only takes a small amount of FODMAPs to cause symptoms in individuals with IBS.

 Is protein powder low FODMAP?

-Common high FODMAP protein supplement ingredients include whey and casein, inulin, natural flavors, and sugar polyols like xylitol.
-Just because your protein supplement does not contain any of these high FODMAP ingredients, however, does not mean that it is good for your gut.
-Many protein powders and protein shakes are made with seemingly-safe ingredients that are bad news for people with IBS and sensitive stomachs.
-Keep reading to learn more about what makes the best low FODMAP protein powder.
+Common high FODMAP protein powder ingredients include whey and casein, inulin, many natural flavors, and sugar alcohols like xylitol.
+Just because a protein powder company does not contain use of these high FODMAP ingredients, however, does not mean that its powders are good for your gut.
+Many protein powders contain low FODMAP ingredients, but can still upset your stomach.

 drink wholesome is additive-free.